aspitarl/AI-Art/README.md

 use Generate_saved_Prompts.ipynb

 ## Generate Transitions
+Pick images and put in `GDrive/AI-Art/<song>/scenes/<scene_name>/images
+TODO: script to Auto make these folders by prompt name

-Pick 5 images and put in `GDrive/AI-Art/<song>/scene_input_images/sx run `gen_scene_transition_file.py song sx` copy data from transitions.xlsx made in that folder into Gdrive input_data.xlsx transitions_song tab
+After images are in scene folder run `gen_scene_transition_file.py song sx`

+after doing this for all scenes run `combine_transitions_csvs.py` to incorporate all exisiting scene transitions csvs into the orignal input_data.xlsx file.
+TODO: write combined transitions to a separate csv file

 run Generate_Transitions.ipynb

+Run `./rev_videos.sh` to generate reverse videos for all transitions.
+This no longer overwrites files so to replace, manually delete.
+Note there will be red 'already exists' overwrite error text for existing files.

 ## Making Seed Multiverse movie

-Once transitions are complete, run `reorg_files.py song` to move files into scenes directory. run `./rev_videos.sh song sx` to generate reverse videos run `python seed_multiverse.py song sx` run `./concat_seed_uni.sh song sx`
+running `make_seed_multiverse.sh song sx num_output_rows` should run all of the below automatically

+run `python seed_multiverse.py song sx num_output_rows`
+run `./concat_seed_uni.sh song sx`